-With over 13 million commercial and first responder vehicles in North America, this represents a multibillion dollar opportunity for Siyata which it plans to aggressively capture from 2019 and beyond.
+With over 13 million commercial and first responder vehicles in North America, this represents a multibillion dollar opportunity for Siyata which it plans to aggressively capture in the second half of 2019 and beyond.
 In addition, Siyata is working closely with Motorola's Push to Talk software subsidiary Kodiak.
-The company already launched the UV350 in partnership with Motorola in the Israel market and plans to sell this device to multiple Kodiak partners in North America and globally.
-Siyata management believes that these key partnerships will unlock large scale sales for its products starting in 2019 and in the coming years.
+The company already launched the UV350 in partnership with Motorola and plans to sell this device to multiple Kodiak partners in North America and globally.
+Siyata's management believes that these key partnerships will unlock large scale sales for its products starting in the second half of 2019 and in the coming years which will also result in a paradigm shift in our revenue base to predominantly the North American market.